- Table of Contents

 Health Impact Assessments (HIAs)

-In the wake of global health crises, health impact assessments have gained prominence.
+Health impact assessments have gained prominence in the wake of global health crises.
 Analysts assess policies not only in terms of their economic and social impacts but also through the lens of public health.
 HIAs evaluate how policies influence the health and well-being of communities.
 This holistic approach is vital, especially in healthcare, urban planning, and disaster management policies, ensuring that health considerations are integrated into every aspect of governance.

 Predictive Policing and Crime Analysis

-Law enforcement policies are benefitting from predictive policing and crime analysis methodologies.
+Predictive policing and crime analysis methodologies are benefiting law enforcement policies.
 Predictive algorithms analyse historical crime data to identify patterns and predict potential criminal activities.
 Policy analysts work closely with law enforcement agencies, utilising these insights to develop proactive crime prevention policies.
-By focusing resources on high-risk areas and demographics, these policies enhance public safety and optimise law enforcement efforts.
+These policies enhance public safety and optimise law enforcement efforts by focusing resources on high-risk areas and demographics.

 Social Network Analysis (SNA)